Regional Coastal Environment Plan

 Review of the Regional Coastal Environment Plan

 The current operative Regional Coastal Environment Plan is under review.
-A draft of the new Regional Coastal Environment Plan is now available for public comment up to 28 June 2013.
+A draft of the new Regional Coastal Environment Plan has been prepared and was available for public comment up to 28 June 2013.

 Check out the New Bay of Plenty Regional Coastal Environment Plan webpage for more details